DarraghGeo/poker-extval/README.md

 - `isInsideStraightDrawWheel` - Inside draw using wheel ranking

 #### Card Arrays
-- `keyCards` - Array of cards (sorted) that constitute the made hand or draw
+- `keyCards` - Object with keys for each hand type/draw, values are arrays of cards (sorted) that constitute that specific hand type or draw.
+False hand types have empty arrays `[]`.
-- `kickerCards` - Array of cards (sorted) that don't constitute the made hand or draw
+- `kickerCards` - Object with keys for each hand type/draw, values are arrays of cards (sorted) that don't constitute that specific hand type or draw.
+False hand types have empty arrays `[]`, except `isHighCard` which contains all 5 cards when true.

+**Note**: Each hand type has its own `keyCards` and `kickerCards` entries.
+For example, a hand with both a pair and a flush draw will have separate entries in `keyCards.isPair`, `keyCards.isFlushDraw`, `kickerCards.isPair`, and `kickerCards.isFlushDraw`.

 ### Example Response